radixon/UnitTest/LeetCode/ReadMe.md

 # TwoSum <br />

-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target. <br />
+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+You may assume that each input would have exactly one solution, and you may not use the same element twice. <br />
 <br />
-You may assume that each input would have exactly one solution, and you may not use the same element twice. <br />
+To solve this problem in O(n) time, sort the array and use the two pointer algorithm or use a hash table to store values.
+Note hash tables are called dictionaries in Python.
+Hash tables having O(1) lookup for average and amoritized cases.
+See section 5.5 Dictionaries of Python documentation, docs.python.org. <br />

 # Best Day to Buy and Sell Stock